-An additional administrative sanction may be imposed by the assistant or associate dean.
-For purposes of determining the appropriate administrative sanction, the assistant or associate dean may seek to determine the extent to which there was past academic misconduct.
-The dean may impose any administrative sanction determined to be appropriate, including but not limited to the following:
+An additional administrative sanction may be imposed by the committee.
+For purposes of determining the appropriate administrative sanction, the committee may seek to determine the extent to which there was past academic misconduct.
+The committee may impose any administrative sanction determined to be appropriate, including but not limited to the following: